meginks/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is basically HTML with descriptive tags that help developers and anyone or anything else reading your code (like a browser or a screenreader) to know what kind of thing is inside each element.
+For example, "div" is non-descriptive and doesn't tell us what kind of thing will be inside of it, but "section" tells us that we should expect a section of content on the site.
+The word "semantic" means "has meaning," so you can infer from that what "semantic HTML" means -- "html with meaning".

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?